For this post I will start off with part one, mental issues and my disability.

 But in general, just understanding what I have written and believing me helps a lot!

-There is a small warning for this piece as the last section gets a little graphic.
+There is a small warning for this piece as the last section gets a kinda graphic.

-My first issue is my bladder.
+Let's talk about my bladder.
 Basically what it is, and I don't know the cause, is that I have an overactive bladder, so I pee a lot more.
 More so than most people who say that they pee a lot.
 I haven't counted the number of times I go in day, but estimate it to be approximately 2-3 times that of the average person.
-I also have incontinence to a degree.
+I also have mixed incontinence.
 This I have had since I was 11.
 It took me many years to even tell a doctor, and the first doctor I ever told was not even that many years ago.
 I've been through training, clinics, and I just have to live with it, at this point.
+What the mixed means is that I have both the regular-I-leak-a-little kind and stress incontinence, meaning things like a hard sneeze or cough, etc could cause me to leak/wet myself.
+Fun times.
+But I just exist with it, at this point.

 Acid reflux.

 Seems simple enough when you say it just like that.
 But I have had it for the longest time, and once again, as with pretty much everything that is wrong with me, it is idiopathic.
 What that means it that we don't know why I have it/where it came from, and we cannot do anything to fix it.
 And trust me when I say we have tried.
 But what does having chronic acid reflux mean?
 It means that I clear my throat sometimes, I sniffle, and I have a small semi-regular cough that gets worse at night, and in the colder months.
-This is due to the acid reflux itself being irritating, but largely in it coming up, turning into heartburn, and things like my throat saying, "hey, we have to protect our self!
-Let's create a layer of mucus to do that!
-So... therefor I can be a mucus factory a lot of the time, and it sucks!
-I do a couple things to try and help when I can.
-For example, later at night/before bed (especially for the colder months) I make garlic tea.
-It is exactly as it sounds.
-A clove of garlic in hot water steeped until it is lukewarm and slowly sipped.
-You get used to it, but it can help some for sure!
+This is due to the acid reflux itself being irritating, but largely in it coming up, turning into heartburn, and things like my throat and sinues saying, "hey, we have to protect ourselves!
+Let's create layers of mucus to do that"

-And speaking of things that can't be cured, let's discuss the biggest, and worse issue I deal with, My colon.
-And I'm just going to warn you in advance that this section gets pretty gross.
+And speaking of things that can't be cured, let's discuss the biggest, and worst issue I deal with, My IBSC.
+And I'm just going to warn you in advance that this section gets a bit gross and mentions suicide.
 This information, as with everything else I have written, is very important to know about me, so to anyone reading, I really appreciate it.

 Christmas 2010.
-This is when my most major health issue started.
+This is when my most major health issue started, when I first noticed it.

 Since I was a young child, I have had issues with constipation.
 I remember, at a very young age, having to take suppositories.
 (Talk about uncomfortable for a kid.)
-But, there was a time throughout the middle of my life, where I seemed to have no major problems.
+But, then, there was a large chunk of time throughout the middle of my life, where I seemed to have no major problems with that at all, which makes me think that the two instances of constipation in my life are not related.

 Then right around that Christmas 2010, I noticed things getting worse.
-I started noticing it was coming back.
+I started noticing how hard it was to go.
 To skip ahead a little bit.
 I eventually found out that enemas helped.
 It became increasingly stressful on me, as any time I would eat anything, anything from something as small as a sandwich, to a full meal, within a half hour, I would have to go to the bathroom.
 And since giving myself multiple enemas was the only way I could do it, I would be in there a long time. (my record to date was 4.5 hours.
 And my record of totally time spent it one day (not all at once) being 9 hours.)
+Over the years it got worse, and sometimes I would have to use suppositories.
+It wasn't an all the time thing, but it was necessary.
+They then became even more necessary.

 Yep.
 Using suppositories and enemas are the only way I can go to the bathroom.
-I have significantly reduced the amount of time over the years that I do go, by about half.
-I'm usually in the bathroom for no more than 1 hour at a time, now, but it can take multiple sessions in the day to finish.
+I have significantly reduced the amount of time over the years that I do go in one sitting, but it is still not great.
+I'm usually in the bathroom for no more than 1 hour at a time, now, at most, but it can take multiple sessions in the day to finish.
+(More on that later.)

 So this is an issue I deal with daily, by the way.
 It is also stressful in that, if I live with roommates, which I have for the last few years, sometimes THEY need the washroom.
 But I am in there for so long.
 It's very stressful.
 I know they need it.
 I can't get out any time soon.
 Everyone get's frustrated.
 There are also a lot of foods I cannot eat because of this.
 Just to name a few.
-Fresh eggs, ie: an omelet, mayonnaise.
+Fresh eggs, ie: an omelette, mayonnaise.
 I can have them say, in a cake, or something where they are well mixed in and not easily recognizable by my body.
-Anything corn!
-All bran cereal.
-Raw bell peppers.
-Really spicy food.
-Nuts, but not in large quantities.
-Just to name a few things.
-See the photo for the full list.
+So no eggs in anything but baked goods.
+As for what else I can't eat?
+Cabbages, corn, broccoli, peppers, bran, kale, spicy foods, beans (green beans okay since they are a different type of bean).

 It took me a long time to tell my doctor, and even my family, as I was incredibly embarrassed about this issue, and when I did tell my family, I started to cry.

-My previous doctor sent me to a gastroenterologist, after trying me on one month of powder laxatives.
+My doctor at the time sent me to a gastroenterologist, after trying me on one month of powder laxatives with little to no result.
 Nasty things that they are.
 I also tried multiple kinds of fiber supplements, and just about anything else you can imagine might help.

 So, with no avail from that, I finally got to see someone.
 I was so exited to find a cure, to finally give a name to what was going on with me!
 I explained to him what was happening, and what we have already tried, and he immediately threw the term Lazy Colon at me.
 It means that my colon is broken, but they don't know why.
 It doesn't work, and they can't figure out what causes it.
 So basically, because they cannot figure out what the cause is, they can't cure it greeeeaaaat.